Near Almond in Waushara County, Wisconsin — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Wisconsin Historical Society marker series.

 Location.
 44° 14.538′ N, 89° 24.394′ W. Marker is near Almond, Wisconsin, in Waushara County.
 Marker is on County Highway J 0.1 miles south of Akron Avenue, on the left when traveling south.
+Marker is 0.1 mile south of Portage County.
 Touch for map.
-Marker is 0.1 mile south of Portage County.
 Marker is in this post office area: Almond WI 54909, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Almond Veterans Memorial (approx. 1.4 miles away); Whistler Mound Group and Enclosure (approx. 9.2 miles away); Windfeldt Estate (approx. 10.7 miles away); Fish Raceway (approx. 11 miles away); Lake with a Secret (approx. 11 miles away); Sacred to the Memory of the Soldiers (approx. 11 miles away); Old Coach Road (approx. 11 miles away); Hellestad House (approx. 11.1 miles away).